Mehgugs/lacord/docs/api.md

    local why = R.error
    local partial = R.result
    -- There may be partial results collected before the error, you can use this to debug.
-   R:some_method() -- If there's been a faiure, calls like this are noop'd. end
+   R:some_method() -- If there's been a failure, calls like this are noop'd. end
 ```